 About the Editors

+We are really looking forward to further exploring and discussing the museum world with you, and we welcome you to contribute as guest author at any time.
 We hope you enjoy reading our posts, contributing to the conversation, and exploring the museum world with us this year!